Worksheet Week 2

 Guided Example – Two-Sample Test for a Proportion

-• Let us find out whether a higher proportion of developed countries is democratic than developing countries.
+• Let us find out whether a higher proportion of developing countries is autocratic than developed countries.

 • State the null hypothesis and the directional alternative hypothesis for this research question.